Lucy Garnett

-Lucy Mary Jane Garnett (1849–1934) was a British folklorist and traveller.
-She is best known for her work in Turkey, Northern Greece and Albania.
+Lucy Mary Jane Garnett (1849–1934) was a British folklorist, ethnographer, and traveller.
+She is best known for her work in what is now Turkey, Northern Greece and Albania, at least some of it conducted when that area was still part of the Ottoman Empire.
 She also translated Greek folk songs, published in 1888.

 She is listed in A Biographical Dictionary of Modern Rationalists.